READ-BioMed/readbiomed-metamaplite-uima/README.md

 This step makes the libraries needed by MetaMap Lite available through Maven.

 Once the libraries are installed, run the script below to install the MetaMap Lite library so it is available to Maven.
+Avoid the standalone jar file provided with MetaMap Lite since it points to a version of UIMA incompatible with this tool.

 ```
 mvn install:install-file  -Dfile=target/metamaplite-3.6.2rc6.jar ^